 Ekibio works with a variety of grains and seeds, wheat and derivative products, rice in different forms, legumes and nuts.

 One of the major assets of the Chasse-sur-Rhône site is the collaborative work with the Innovation department.
-“We work alongside the Innovation department who comes and tests the recipes in our kitchen that also acts as a laboratory, they also test the various packaging” (Bruno Dechasse, Head of the Production Site).
+“We work alongside the Innovation department who comes and tests the recipes in our kitchen that also acts as a laboratory, they also test the various forms of packaging” (Bruno Dechasse, Head of the Production Site).

 In this factory, various products and raw materials of French origin are assembled, there’s a real mix of flavours “the added value is in how the product is transformed.
 Here, we mix, prepare and pack the cereals.
 We are also constantly looking to optimise our processes and improve performance” (B.D.).